About the Film Program

 Founded by UCLA students in 1982, OUTFEST is the leading organization that promotes LGBT equality by creating, sharing, and protecting LGBT stories on the screen.
 Over the past three decades, OUTFEST has showcased thousands of films from around the world, educated and mentored hundreds of emerging filmmakers and protected more than 20,000 LGBT films and videos.

-The American Indian Film Institute (AIFI) fosters understanding of the culture, traditions and contemporary issues of Native Americans.
+The American Indian Film Institute (AIFI) fosters an understanding of the culture, traditions and contemporary issues of Native Americans.
 The first American Indian Film Festival, presented in 1975 in Seattle was relocated in 1977 to San Francisco, where it found its permanent home.
 Today AIFI is the major Native American media and cultural art presenter in California and its Festival is the world's oldest and best-known exposition dedicated to Native Americans in cinema.

 ‘We are an independent film distribution and resource collective comprised of arts advocacy organizations, maverick volunteers, and rebel member donors worldwide.’